 A limo whisked us to the Governor's Suite of the Omni Hotel.
 It happened to be snowing in Chicago that day, and Giant George had never seen snow before; It felt funny on his paws, but he was such a trooper, it didn't really even bother him.
 In the suite, he had his own twin-size mattress on the floor and slep off the jet-lag.

-airport for the return flight.
+back to the airport for the return flight.
 American Airlines took Giant George to a private suite to relax before the big flight.
-When Giant George began the four legged walk to
+When Giant George began the four

 Click play, then you'll need to click the link in the middle of the screen that says "Watch on Youtube"